Do You Have Too Much Personal Wealth Tied to the Family Business?

 About Ahmie

-Ahmie graduated from the University of Pittsburgh with a bachelor’s degree in psychology and holds the Executive Certificate in Financial Planning from Duquesne University School of Leadership and Professional Advancement.
-He is also a CERTIFIED FINANCIAL PLANNER™ professional.
-He recently received the Certificate for Family Business Advising (CFBA) from the Family Firm Institute.
-He spent 42 years working at EF Hutton and UBS, where he earned the prestigious Wealth Advisor designation.
-Nationally recognized, Ahmie has been named in the past to the Barron’s Top 1,000 Financial Advisor List.
-When he’s not working, Ahmie enjoys spending time with his wife, Sara, their three children, and their granddaughter.
-He also enjoys investing in his health through yoga, meditation, and plant-based eating.
+When he’s not working, Ahmie enjoys spending time with his wife, Sara, their three children, and their granddaughters.
+He recognizes that health is wealth so he has committed to daily yoga, meditation, and plant-based eating.
 His other hobbies include woodturning, golf, reading, listening to music, and biking.
-He is active in his community and serves as the Foundation Chair of the Jewish Federation Community Foundation of Greater Pittsburgh and supports the Big Brothers Big Sisters of America (BBBS).
+He is active in his community and served as the Foundation Chair of the Jewish Federation Community Foundation of Greater Pittsburgh and supports the Big Brothers Big Sisters of America (BBBS).
 To learn more about Ahmie, connect with him on LinkedIn.
-You can also watch his latest webinar on The Hidden Dangers of Not Having an Exit Plan.

 Interchange Capital Partners, LLC, (“INTERCHANGE CAPITAL PARTNERS”) is a registered investment adviser with the Securities and Exchange Commission providing investment advisory and financial planning services.
 Any reference to the terms “registered investment adviser” or “registered” does not imply that INTERCHANGE CAPITAL PARTNERS or any person associated with INTERCHANGE CAPITAL PARTNERS has achieved a certain level of skill or training.
 A copy of INTERCHANGE CAPITAL PARTNERS’s current written disclosure (ADV 2A Firm Brochure) discussing our advisory services and fees is available for your review upon request.
 INTERCHANGE CAPITAL PARTNERS, in addition to providing investment advisory and financial planning services, provides business consulting services.
 In connection with its business consulting services, INTERCHANGE CAPITAL PARTNERS does not provide tax or legal advice.